ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 Three days and three nights after The DAO Hard Fork, The Original Ethereum Vision rose again, and Etheruem Classic got it's first exchange listing on one of the (at the time) largest altcoin exchanges Poloniex.
 After this first listing, ETC's future was solidified, as market forces would take hold, making other exhcanges to rush to list, and making mining the Classic side of the chain split liquid and profitable.

 Two days later, a version of Geth is forked that defaults to the Classic chain and removes The DAO Fork code.
 Three days after this, Ethereum Classic is officially supported by Parity, Ethereum's second major client.
 Prominent ETH miners quibble about whether or not to "51% attack" ETC to prevent it's rise, but eventually decide let let it grow unscathed.

 ## The Difficult Breakup

 The now fractured Etheruem community, already war-weary thanks to the the Hard Fork debate, was now sent into overdrive by the emergecne of Ethereum Classic.
 What many had hoped would be the end of the struggle turned out to be be the beginning of another difficult chapter, in a demoralizing development that was far worse than professed and anticipated just weeks earlier.

 The chain split was far from painless, and had all of the side effects been known in advance, it seems extremely unlikely that even the most ardent supporters of a Hard Fork would have considered it an acceptable solution, especially compared to alterantives that would not have caused a split.
 ETC was living proof that pro-forker assurances about a smooth Hard Fork were just wishful thinking.
 Having caused such a cock-up, who could trust their judgement again?

 ### Chain of Thieves

 Pro-forkers, rather than accepting responsibility, proclaimed that this new "Classic" thing was trouble; it was an attack on Ethereum by Bitcoin Maximalists, an empty protest chain, a zombie that would disappear in short order, even a "chain of thiefs".
-ETC was many things, but definitely *not* legitimate, and nobody that supported Etheruem could honestly support Ethereum Classic; *that* was heracy.
+ETC was many things, but definitely _not_ legitimate, and nobody that supported Etheruem could honestly support Ethereum Classic; _that_ was heracy.

 For many, those responsible for Ethereum Classic were "baddies", who had to pay for their crime.
-Much of this post-fork animosity was captured at the time by commenters, but to avoid picking at scabs, we strongly advise against goolging the title of this section.
+Much of this post-fork animosity was captured at the time by commenters, but to avoid picking at scabs, we strongly advise against Duck Duck Going the title of this section.

 ### "Free Money" and the Ultrafair Redistribution

 But the attacks against Etheruem Classic were not just limited to name calling.
 Some believed that it might be possible to destroy the Unforked chain by sending it's price to zero by dumping large amounts of it's base currency on the market.
 Of course, the reality is that blockchains are far more resilient than this, but that didn't stop attempts to wage economic war for fun and profit.

 As a result of the chain split, every address that held Ether before the Hard Fork was now seeing double; they'd have both the Unforked Ether they previously held, which became known as ETC, as well as an equal amount of the newly minted Forked Ether, appropriating the symbol ETH.
 Thanks to exchanges listing ETC shortly after the fork, a liquid market emerged that enabled price discovery between the two chains.

 Many pro-forkers, during these early days of price discovery, were keen to selling their "worthless" ETC at ridiculously low rates, dumping massive amounts of ETC under the assumption it was a "race to the bottom" of a dying market, pushing the price down to as low as a 0.01 ETH per ETC. This may have caused temporary concern, but it allowed diamond-handed supporters of ETC to pick up some once in a lifetime deals.

 This creshendoed in a market sell frenzy with prominent pro-forkers claiming the selling of their ETC was "free money" - to them, it was a no cost trade as ETC had no value.
-In reality, they were participants in one of cryptocurrencies fairest market-based redistributions ever, as this "worthless" ETC was transferred essentially for free away from the ardent pro-forkers to those who saw a future in *Code is Law*; in what can be recognised today as an "Ultrafair Redistribution".
+In reality, they were participants in one of cryptocurrencies fairest market-based redistributions ever, as this "worthless" ETC was transferred essentially for free away from the ardent pro-forkers to those who saw a future in _Code is Law_; in what can be recognised today as an "Ultrafair Redistribution".

 ![ETC Price Discovery](./polo.png)

 To the horror of many pro-forkers, after they had thrown away their ETC, the initial dump lost momentum, and the price of ETC came back with a vengance.
 A week later the price of ETC peaked at 0.4 ETH, giving the original buyers a 40x return, and presenting the significant threat of "flippening" ETH and delegitimizing the Hard Fork in a huge way.
-Alas, the ETC/ETH flippening didn't quite happen back then and still has yet to, but some predict that as time goes on the likelihood of this *not* happening approaches 0.
+Alas, the ETC/ETH flippening didn't quite happen back then and still has yet to, but some predict that as time goes on the likelihood of this _not_ happening approaches 0.

 ### White Hat Group and their not so Merry Men

 But whatever happened to the those funds that were previously secured by Robin Hood Group?
 As a quick reminder, Robin Hood Group had already secured 70% of the funds (now in the form of ETC).
 For the remaining 30%, they had sourced help from the community to acquire Child DAO "controller keys", and they were able to maintain a stalemate of perpetual splits with The DAO Hacker.

 After the fork, though, Robin Hood Group (RHG) handed over the wheel (and custody of the ETC) to a newly formed White Hat Group (WHG).
 Who was calling the shots for White Hat Group exactly is unknnown, but it is know that the announcements that WHG were making were being published by a company called Bity, who happened to be [partnered with slock.it](https://archive.is/3nWU0) at the time.

-On the unforked chain, the decision made by RHG/WHG *not* to uphold their side of the stalemate was made, and they did not, despite requests, transfer the Child DAO keys to some other trusted group in order to continue the persuit on their behalf.
+On the unforked chain, the decision made by RHG/WHG _not_ to uphold their side of the stalemate was made, and they did not, despite requests, transfer the Child DAO keys to some other trusted group in order to continue the persuit on their behalf.

 > RHG [...] could have continued the attack on the ETC chain using the aforementioned “DAO Wars” limbo strategy, but decide not to.
 >
 > - ["Rivisiting The DAO", BitMEX Research](https://blog.bitmex.com/revisiting-the-dao/)

 Why this decision was taken was not made public, but it can only be assumed that it was partly fatigue, and the hope that the Hard Fork would mean the conclusion of the saga, but it may also partly have been a game theory play, where the goal was to not give the unforked chain any legitimacy.

 The strategy of not showing to make any preparations was the best way to reduce the chances of a chain split occuring as acting as if the unforked chain would die out would, in theory, make it more likely to die out as it would be perceived to be abandoned.
-A Hard Fork was supposed to be *the* way to make DAO Token Holders whole, and to take precautions or chase the funds on ETC would undermine recent justifications for it's implementation.
+A Hard Fork was supposed to be _the_ way to make DAO Token Holders whole, and to take precautions or chase the funds on ETC would undermine recent justifications for it's implementation.

 Whatever the intent, The Hacker's Child DAO was able to reach it's time limit without being re-split, and this lack of action effectively meant [handing over about 3.5 million ETC to The DAO Hacker](https://receipt.emerald.cash/balance/0x5e8f0e63e7614c47079a41ad4c37be7def06df5a).
-We can see, then, that if instead of implementing a Hard Fork, RHG had simply continued the stalemate, not only would there be no need for Etheruem Classic, but DAO Token Holders would in all likelihood have reclaimed *more* value, which instead was lost in the form of ETC to The DAO Hacker.
+We can see, then, that if instead of implementing a Hard Fork, RHG had simply continued the stalemate, not only would there be no need for Etheruem Classic, but DAO Token Holders would in all likelihood have reclaimed _more_ value, which instead was lost in the form of ETC to The DAO Hacker.

 But the fun was just getting started.